" is a registered trademark of Templar Consultancy Limited:

-This is the total demand of the entire country (plus or minus exports) less
+This is the total demand of the entire country (but not plus exports) less

 generating sources like wind but including an estimate

 The amber warning represents the demand level that cannot be reliably met by wood or fossil burning and nuclear generation, but must be augmented by imports, or unreliable intermittent 'renewable' energy.

 Frequency: Grid frequency is controlled to be exactly 50Hz on average, but varies slightly.
 A lower frequency corresponds to a higher potential demand than actual generating capacity: by allowing the frequency and voltage to go lower, the demand is reduced slightly to keep the balance, and vice versa.